 Your specialist will advise you not to drive or do any heavy lifting for several weeks after your operation.
 The amount of time you need to take off work will depend on the type of work you do.

 You can return to a normal sex life once your wound has healed.

 You may not feel like having sex for a while after your surgery.
 This may happen if you are in some discomfort and feel anxious.

-Some men are concerned about their appearance after they have had a testicle removed.
-For most men, any negative feelings gradually get better.
+Some people are concerned about their appearance after they have had a testicle removed.
+For most people, any negative feelings gradually get better.